 Use resealable plastic containers or freezer bags, not glass, which can crack when subjected to rapid changes in temperature.
-And remember that freezer bags and sandwich bags are not the same thing.
-Freezer bags are made of thicker plastic, and the plastic itself contains an additive that prevents it from becoming brittle in the freezer, which ordinary sandwich or storage bags do not.
+And remember that freezer bags and sandwich bags are not the same things.
+Freezer bags are made of thicker plastic and the plastic itself contains an additive that prevents it from becoming brittle in the freezer, which ordinary sandwich or storage bags do not.

 Freeze in individual portions where possible.
-Speeds defrosting and avoids waste.
-For example, divide soups and stews into smaller bags, like one or two portions apiece, rather than freezing an entire batch in a single container.
+This not only speeds defrosting, but it also helps avoids waste.
+Divide soups and stews, for example, into smaller bags with one or two portions apiece, rather than freezing an entire batch in a single container.

 Think of freezing as a way to preserve freshness rather than merely avoiding spoilage.
 In other words, freezing food when it's at its peak of freshness will give you a better result after you thaw it.
 Freezing blueberries once they start to go mushy will only give you mushy thawed blueberries.